moocarme/RiffChruncher/README.md

 A chord progression is the different chords used in songs, as well as the order in which they are used.
 For example Pearl Jam's
 'Elderly woman...' uses a chord progression D C G G for the much of the verse and chorus.
 Both the notes used and their respective order is needed.

+To run use the getChordsandPlot.py that sums up chord progressions used in country music.